Position

 • Conduct inspections of properties to ensure compliance with local codes and regulations.

-• Issue citations, warnings, and notices to property owners.
+• Issue citations, warnings, and notices to property owners and tenants.

 • Prepare and maintain detailed reports of inspections and enforcement actions.